 Flying the flag for the best American comedies

-In terms of performances, the three Oscar nominations that this movie received, out of a total of ten, was well deserved.
+In terms of performances, the three Oscar nominations that this movie received, out of a total of ten, were well deserved.

 By the way …